dominee/redshell/README.md

 * use docker for external tools
 * autoupdate git projects for the tools
-* keep the your toolset in one place
+* keep your toolset in one place
 * make a wrapper for the tools to automatically store console output and logs ine the designated directories and using the same name convention

 ```